Monty/WhatsStreamingToday/README_IMDb.md

 separate IMDb page with no parent series - *e.g.* “Bukow and König” and “Murder In…”.

+**IMDb_Persons-Titles.xls** lists the top titles a person is known for.

+Useful to find other shows by persons credited in other spreadsheets.

 **Note:** Spreadsheets were generated from downloaded IMDb .gz movie and TV datasets, *i.e.*